Home >

 Fort Ancient

-The earthen walls when originally constructed were built by using the shoulder blades of deer, split elk antler, clam shell hoes and digging sticks to dig the dirt.
-The loosened soil was then carried in woven baskets that could hold about 35 to 40 pounds.
-Alignment of the walls seemed to indicate a connection with the rising and setting of the sun and moon at there most northern positions similar to Stonehenge.
+It is thought that the earthen walls, some as high as 23 feet, when originally constructed were built by using the shoulder blades of deer and elk antlers, clam shell hoes and digging sticks.
+The loosened soil was then most likely carried in woven baskets that could hold about 35 to 40 pounds.

 The Fort Ancient culture thrived in southern Ohio and northern Kentucky.
 Numerous villages were located throughout the area and were made up of a number of circular or rectangular houses surrounding an open plaza.
 The Fort Ancient people continued building small burial mounds, but gradually shifted to burials in a cemetery area with no mounds.
 There is some evidence suggesting that the Fort Ancient culture also built Serpent Mound in Adams County.